cloudnativelabs/kube-router/docs/generic.md

 ## Running kube-router with everything

-This runs kube-router with pod/service networking, the network policy firewall, and service proxy to replace kube-proxy.
+This runs kube-router in Kubernetes v1.8+ with pod/service networking, the network policy firewall, and service proxy to replace kube-proxy.
 The example command uses `10.32.0.0/12` as the pod CIDR address range and `https://cluster01.int.domain.com:6443` as the [apiserver](https://kubernetes.io/docs/reference/generated/kube-apiserver/) address.
 Please change these to suit your cluster.

     CLUSTERCIDR=10.32.0.0/12 \
     APISERVER=https://cluster01.int.domain.com:6443 \